qualisign/optipulse.github.io/whitepaper.md

 # Introduction<a id="sec-1" name="sec-1"></a>

-This whitepaper outlines the ongoing design and development of Mesh Market.

-Mesh Market is a free application that aims to:
+Mesh Market is a free application aiming to:

--   introduce the benefit of peer-to-peer goods and services to the public at large - starting with internet service.
+-   introduce the benefit of peer-to-peer goods and services to the public at large
 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficient resources
--   provide an infrastructure that knits together communities in order to make the above possible.
--   accelerate deployment of OptiPulse's Light Grid internet technology by opening a direct-to-consumer market.
+-   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform

 Most aspects of this idea haven't achieved finality, though the above seems to be a good starting point.
 Open discussion between experts across various fields will be needed to design and build this app as well as form a business that can support it.